aridjayarecipes/cutesrecipes.web.app/content/post/2222-simple-way-to-prepare-speedy-pumpkin-and-raw-mango-sabji.md

 1. Prepare  sugar

-Tasty & Tangy Pumpkin with Raw Mango.
+Tasty &amp; Tangy Pumpkin with Raw Mango.
 Please Subscribe to Bongkani Here is a yet another Kerala recipe on Toast!
 Manga Kootan is a recipe made with raw mango, white Kaddu ki sabzi, kaddu ki sabji, shaadi vala kaddu ki sabzi, kaddu ki sabzi recipe, khatti mithi kaddu ki.
 For sourness add chopped raw mangoes, if raw mangos are not available then add mango powder or Now add chopped pumpkin, ginger, chopped raw mango and all the spices EXCEPT sugar.

 <!--inarticleads2-->